mikevu23/poke-viewer/README.md

 This application utilizes PokeApi and Pokeres.bastionbot.org for Pokemon information and Pokemon Images.

-As of right now, Cache API is used on this application to cache queries to improve user experience.
-Thus a HTTPS is required to use this application as Cache api depends on it.
+The application as of right now sometimes takes long to render the information pulled from the API.
+Some performance improvements were added to ensure a smooth experience.
 In terms of searching, it has a debounce time set to 600ms and only accepts Pokemon names as of right now.
+The Cache API is used on this application to cache queries to improve user experience by enabling faster load times as the application is used.
+**However a HTTPS is required to use this application as Cache api depends on it.**

 This application encounters cors issues with PokeAPI.
 A solution was to send the request through a cors proxy.
 More information on how to resolve the cors issue through here https://stackoverflow.com/questions/43262121/trying-to-use-fetch-and-pass-in-mode-no-cors.